rajendrag/guice-persist-orient-play-example/README.md

 ```

 Note that `@DetachResult` used to convert returned orient proxies to simple pojos (which play could serialize to json).
-In normal application, such logic will be in service level or even in controller (but make sure detaching occur inside transaction (@Transactional)).
+In normal application, such logic will be in service level or even in controller (for example, using repository.detach(..) method
+(which is inherited from object mixin)).
+But make sure detaching occur inside transaction (@Transactional)).
+.